Let’s Try RTL-SDR! – Part 1

 sudo ln -s /usr/local/include/gruel/swig/gruel_common.i /usr/local/include/gnuradio/swig/ && ldconfig, after installing GNURadio, in order to avoid some frustrating bugs in various build scripts related to missing “Gruel”, and “SWIG”-related files.

 Testing the result

 Since this post is becoming rather long, and I’m unsatisfied with the content that I planned for this section, I’ll follow up with a second post related to testing the software post-installation, soon.

-Explore posts in the same categories: Everything comment below, or link to this permanent URL from your own site.
+Everything comment below, or link to this permanent URL from your own site.